-Through these he has had extensive experience in the development of business regulation in the UK and EU and of working with governments and regulators on developing new law and regulation.
-He has deeply involved in the development of the Companies Act 2006, including the enactment of statutory directors' duties and the changes to the shareholder derivative action, as well as in all developments to UK takeover law and regulation over the last twenty years, and the development of the UK listed company regulatory regime.
+Through these he has had extensive experience for more than 25 years in the development of business regulation in the UK and EU and of working with governments and regulators on developing new law and regulation.
+He has been deeply involved in the development of the Companies Act 2006, including the enactment of statutory directors' duties and the changes to the shareholder derivative action, as well as in all developments to UK takeover law and regulation over the last twenty years, and the development of the UK listed company regulatory regime.

 James is a General Editor of and contributor to Butterworth's Takeovers: Law and Practice, and has also contributed to other leading reference works on takeovers and corporate law, including Buckley on the Companies Acts and Hannigan and Prentice's Guide to the Companies Act 2006.